Previous tools: Microsoft Excel

 The leading construction resource management tool is also helping McHugh track their resources all the way from estimates and bidding to closeout and warranty.

 “So we’re setting it up in multiple phases,” explained Cisco.
 “We set it up from estimating, pre-construction, construction, through to warranty.
 It starts off with our estimating department, and what they’re doing is assigning the appropriate estimators to the job they will be bidding, and then assigning their workload.
 We have a pretty big estimating group, so they act as the lead.”

-“Our staffing meetings right now are probably taking 15 to 20 minutes at most, because we’re updating it between those two week periods.
-We’re shifting jobs, updating anything that can be updated.
-Before Bridgit Bench it used to be a good hour, hour and a half.
+“Our staffing meetings right now are probably taking 15 to 20 minutes at most because we’re updating it between those two-week periods.
+We’re shifting jobs, and updating anything that can be updated.
+Before Bridgit Bench, it used to be a good hour, hour and a half.
 It’s made us more efficient, we use it all the time.”

 Bridgit Bench is also helping McHugh with their collaborative efforts while working remotely.
 “It’s impressive that we can share it now,” said Cisco about making resource planning a team effort, “I can share our resource plan with anybody we want and they can view it easily.
 Anybody can really see where the staffing is.
 It isn’t just going to be the three or four people that are probably assigning staffing at all times and we give certain people limited access.
 It’s been a great tool for us.”